The Camino Portugués

 Along the way, you will pass countless reminders of the Camino history such as shrines, churches, convents, and stone crosses, and ‘Petos de animas‘, where the comforting image of Saint James is often present to guide pilgrims.

-Lisbon is the starting point of the Camino Portugues, over 600kms from Santiago de Compostela.
-Portugal’s chic and buzzing capital on the shores of the Atlantic is home to several impressive UNESCO sites and its fascinating history makes it a must-visit.
+Lisbon is the starting point of the Camino Portugués, over 600 km from Santiago de Compostela.
+Portugal’s chic and buzzing capital on the shores of the Atlantic is home to several impressive UNESCO sites, and its fascinating history makes it a must-visit.

-From Santarem, the Caminho Portugues continues along the Tejo River, heading inland towards Coimbra, which was once the capital of Portugal and is home to one of Europe’s oldest universities dating back to the 13th century.
+From Santarem, the Caminho Portugués continues along the Tejo River, heading inland towards Coimbra, once the capital of Portugal and home to one of Europe’s oldest universities, dating back to the 13th century.

 This stretch of the Camino passes by beautiful little villages, farmland, forests, and olive groves in the heart of Portugal.